Chart Color Schemes

 Employment conditions in Murarrie rank among the top 10% of areas assessed nationally

-However, health care & social assistance employed only 14.0% of local workers, below Greater Brisbane's 16.1%.
-There were 2.9 workers per resident as at the Census, indicating Murarrie functions as an employment hub hosting more jobs than residents and attracting external workers.
-Between September 2024 and September 2025, employment increased by 6.2% while labour force grew by 5.9%, reducing the unemployment rate by 0.2 percentage points.
-In comparison, Greater Brisbane recorded employment growth of 3.8%, labour force growth of 3.3%, with unemployment falling by 0.5 percentage points.
-State-level data from QLD to 25-Nov-25 showed employment contracted by 0.01% (losing 1210 jobs), with the state unemployment rate at 4.2%, closely aligned with the national rate of 4.3%.
-National employment forecasts from Jobs and Skills Australia, projected over five and ten-year periods, suggest Murarrie's employment should increase by 6.7% over five years and 13.8% over ten years, based on industry-specific projections applied to Murarrie's employment mix.
+The area specializes in professional & technical services with an employment share of 1.3 times the regional level.
+Health care & social assistance employs 14.0% of local workers, below Greater Brisbane's 16.1%.
+There are 2.9 workers for every resident, indicating Murarrie functions as an employment hub attracting workers from surrounding areas.
+Over the 12 months to September 2025, employment increased by 6.2% while labour force increased by 5.9%, reducing the unemployment rate by 0.2 percentage points.
+By comparison, Greater Brisbane recorded employment growth of 3.8%, labour force growth of 3.3%, and a fall in unemployment of 0.5 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest Murarrie's employment should increase by 6.7% over five years and 13.8% over ten years, based on industry-specific projections applied to the local employment mix.

 Frequently Asked Questions - Employment